 National Campaign on Energy Efficiency and Conservation.

 Along the line of the new thinking about energy efficiency and conservation, we welcome the government’s plan to embark into a national ‘campaign’ in promoting energy saving efforts by society to help meet the national energy imperatives.
+If you are interested in saving energy talk to a utility saving expert.
 This ‘campaign’ is meant primarily to improve the public awareness of the importance of ‘energy saving’ for the future, and abandon the ‘abundant’ mentality and practices in using energy, which leads to much ‘energy wasting’ and unproductive use of valuable energy.
 The government plans to deploy significant number of young officials ( new recruits of civil servants within the Ministry of ESDM) to actively promote the energy efficiency and conservation at regional government levels.

 The new “energy brigade’ as the group was initially called, (eventually changed to PETA– Penggerak Energy Tanah Air, obviously inspired by the heroic name of independence fighter group Pembela Tanah Air, in the forties), is now being prepared for accomplishing its mission in 2016 and beyond.